-Pwrpas yr Adroddiad (dewiswch fel yn addas) Purpose of the Report (select as appropriate)

-Er Sicrwydd/For Assurance
+Pwrpas yr Adroddiad (dewiswch fel yn addas) Purpose of the Report (select as appropriate) Er Sicrwydd/For Assurance

-ADRODDIAD SCAA SBAR REPORT

-Sefyllfa / Situation
+ADRODDIAD SCAA SBAR REPORT Sefyllfa / Situation

-The Joint Committee on Vaccination and Immunisation (JCVI) published interim guidance on the Autumn Booster Programme on 19th May 2022 (JCVI provides interim advice on an autumn COVID-19 booster programme - GOV.UK (www.gov.uk)).
-This report will provide the Strategic Development and Operational Delivery Committee (SDODC) with the current position in terms of planning for the Hywel Dda University Health Board (HDdUHB) delivery of the autumn booster as we embark on a transitional programme to embed COVID-19 vaccination alongside our existing autumn flu programme.
+The JCVI published interim guidance on the autumn booster programme on 19 May 2022 JCVI provides interim advice on an autumn COVID-19 booster programme - GOV.UK (www.gov.uk)).
+This report will provide the University Health Board Meeting with the current position in terms of planning for delivery of the autumn booster as we embark on a transitional programme to embed the COVID-19 vaccination alongside our existing autumn Flu vaccination programme.

-The report includes planning assumptions based on the JCVI guidance and taking into account the Welsh Government (WG) request for wider planning, our proposed approach for delivery including any risks and key enablers, cohort size and the current position including next steps.
+The report includes planning assumptions based on the JCVI guidance and taking into account the WG request for wider planning, our proposed approach for delivery including any risks and key enablers, cohort size and the current position including next steps.